Fran2019/Layout-Mobile-First/README.md

 - A third section with a background image and a title.
 - A final section with cards, titles, text, and a price carousel.
 - A footer with an image and text.

-Fonts:
+[*] Name classes based on components using the agile methodology BEM (Block, Element, Modifier).
-font-family: "DM Sans", sans-serif;
+[*] Dividing the entire interface into blocks that can be reused and scaled. > This way, a section can be separated into multiple small sections and given a name in this order and function.

-font-family: "Inter Tight", sans-serif;
+### Fonts:

-- Name classes based on components using the agile methodology BEM (Block, Element, Modifier).
+- "DM Sans"
-- Dividing the entire interface into blocks that can be reused and scaled.
-This way, a section can be separated into multiple small sections and given a name in this order and function.
+- "Inter Tight"